Who, Instructor profile (Bob Davis)

 As a style founder and head I am now at liberty to adopt what ever name, title and grade I so chose (apparently) so I am now known as "Bob", I am an "Instructor" and hold the rank of 4th Dan (my last legitimate external karate grade).

 For the sake of complete information, I also carry full liability insurance, first aid and safeguarding certification and am fully DBS/CRB checked.
-I am registered through the Independent Martial Art Sport Association and am a member of the International Seito Karate Kenkyukai.
+I am registered through the British Combat Association and am a member of the International Seito Karate Kenkyukai.

 I am also a founder member and instructor for the "Bunkai Bastards", a private study group for practical karate based self defence.